 The Maldives is also home to 21 species of whale and dolphin and venturing out to spot these magnificent mammals is also a hugely popular pastime.
 Many resorts organise cruises to do just this so make sure you book a trip while you’re there.
-Another fun activity you can do upon the water is to go out on a dhoni, a traditional Maldivian-designed fishing boat, and try your hand at the ample fishing in the area.
-For those looking to get their kicks on more solid ground then beach football is popular on the islands, billiards and table tennis are available at almost all resorts and there is a nine hole golf course in Seenu Atoll.
+Another fun activity you can do on the water is to go out on a dhoni, a traditional Maldivian-designed fishing boat, and try your hand at the ample fishing in the area.
+For those looking to get their kicks on the more solid ground then beach football is popular on the islands, billiards and table tennis are available at almost all resorts and there is a nine-hole golf course in Seenu Atoll.

 Life's a Beach

 The Maldives are Muslim so public places do not serve alcohol, however, tourism is massive here so there is plenty of nightlife centred around the resorts or holiday hotspots.
 There are some truly unique clubbing experiences that are worth checking out.
-If you can afford it, the underwater party at Subsix, Per aquum, Niyama is an amazing bar that is actually submerged beneath the water, reachable by speed boat, the bar is part of a resort stretching out into the ocean.
+If you can afford it, the underwater party at Subsix, Per aquum, Niyama is an amazing bar that is actually submerged beneath the water, reachable by speedboat, the bar is part of a resort stretching out into the ocean.
 Sip cocktails as you watch fish swim past the window.
 In Karumba, there are DJ club nights every day of the week with different kinds of music.
 Kuredu holds a white night party every Friday with everyone wearing white under UV lights.
-For a quieter night, Gili Lankanfushi has an open air cinema; surrounded by jungle and with sand under your feet you can enjoy an ultra-romantic date watching films under the stars.
+For a quieter night, Gili Lankanfushi has an open-air cinema; surrounded by jungle and with sand under your feet, you can enjoy an ultra-romantic date watching films under the stars.

-The Maldives have a varied culture with influences from India, North Africa and Sri Lanka all adding to the style and history of the islands.
+The Maldives has a varied culture with influences from India, North Africa and Sri Lanka all adding to the style and history of the islands.
 A great way to get a taste of the local way of life is to try some island hopping and visit different places as much as you can.
 The Old Friday Mosque – Hukuru Miskiiy – is a beautiful old mosque set in tranquil surroundings and is made with coral-stone and decorated with beautiful old Islamic tiles.
-Remember that it is an Islamic culture here so bring long sleeves and scarves to cover yourself in respect.
-Near Male there is also a disused Minaret made of the local coral-stone.
-Also in Male is the National Museum which has been newly moved and reinstated and is the best place to understand the rich culture of the islands.
+Remember that it is an Islamic culture here so bring long sleeves and scarves to cover yourself with respect.
+Near Malé, there is also a disused Minaret made of the local coral-stone.
+Also in Malé is the National Museum which has been newly moved and reinstated and is the best place to understand the rich culture of the islands.